-IHC Family Health Center
+IHC Family Medicine Center

-The Family Health Center is immediately adjacent to the faculty-practice clinic – the Family Medicine Associates of San Jose (FMASJ) clinic, part of Stanford Health Care.
+The Family Medicine Center is immediately adjacent to the faculty-practice clinic – the Family Medicine Associates of San Jose (FMASJ) clinic, part of Stanford Health Care.
 This close proximity allows residents easy access to many of the core Faculty for consultation during their clinic, and it allows the Faculty to share their medical expertise in assisting residents in the treatment of their patients.
 FMASJ has been providing medical care to South Bay residents since 1977, and all of FMASJ physicians are board-certified family physicians providing full-spectrum medical care.

 As the public hospital for one of the most diverse counties in the United States, SCVMC serves a patient population of incredible variety in culture, language, economic background, and medical problems.
 Over 5,000 deliveries a year are attended by residents at Valley Medical Center.
 SCVMC is 1.5 miles from O'Connor Hospital.

 In addition to staffing Labor & Delivery, residents rotate at several SCVMC clinics.
 These include the PACE Clinic (Partners in AIDS Care and Education), an outpatient clinic dedicated to providing medical and psychological care for patients with AIDS and HIV-related illnesses.
 Dr. Kent, one of the Associate Directors of the San Jose-O’Connor Hospital Family Medicine Residency Program, works as a primary caregiver in the PACE clinic one half-day each week.
 Additionally, residents rotate through a variety of SCVMC specialty clinics, including pediatric urgent care, gynecology, medical subspecialty, and surgical subspecialty clinics.

 Kaiser Santa Clara